NYCC 2015 Jessica Jones Pilot Review

-Netflix’s Jessica Jones Pilot TV Review from NYCC 2015.
-Jessica Jones, Season 1, Episode 1: Pilot was aired to fans as a surprise to everyone at the panel and paid off nicely with a very enthusiastic reaction.
+Netflix’s Jessica Jones: Season 1, Episode: Pilot from the 2015 New York Comic Con was aired to fans as a surprise to everyone at the panel and paid off nicely with a very enthusiastic reaction.
 Jessica Jones had a strong premiere episode that makes this the most mature series to come out of Marvel.
 Daredevil managed to go really dark and gritty but Jessica Jones manages to do the same and so much more.
 The show introduced audiences to a woman who is trying to make a life for herself and overcoming her dangerous past by drinking, sex, and going through therapy.

 The pilot episode ‘AKA Girls Night’ lays out the groundwork to introduce Jessica Jones (Krysten Ritter), a former superhero who now moonlights as a private investigator helping law firms, searching for missing persons, and anyone else in need of her services as a private eye.
 The episode also peels layers of Jessica’s dark past that has caused her to have psychological episodes from PTSD.
 The show doesn’t hold back when it comes to the images that we see once audiences get inside Jessica’s head.
 The first episode builds up slowly until the fire burns more brightly towards the end.
 It also strikes a balance between the neo-noir and the psychological horror genre.